 Your thoughts create your beliefs which cause your actions which create your reality, so it’s important that your thoughts are clear of negativity.

-However, general advice to “think positive” doesn’t work because the negative memories and self doubt will continue to creep in, no matter how many positive affirmations you say.
-You have to heal the root problem before you can start adding positivity to your life, otherwise it’s just like putting a Bandaid over the problem and never actually fixing it.
+However, general advice to “think positive” doesn’t work at first because the negative memories and self doubt will continue to creep in, no matter how many positive affirmations you say.
+You have to heal the initial causes before you can start adding positivity to your life, otherwise it’s just like putting a Bandaid over the problem and never actually fixing it.

 Note that by forgiving the memory, it doesn’t necessarily mean you’re forgiving the person who caused it, and you’re definitely not condoning their behavior.
 Also, in some cases you may need to forgive yourself.